saurav193/capstone_BIBA/doc/internal_report.md

 The residuals (error values) are calculated as predicted minus true.
-It should also be emphasized that negative predicted values were converted to zero prior to this calculation.
+It should also be emphasized that negative predicted values were converted to 0 prior to this calculation.
 With respect to the residual plots for the training data, a similar trend is observed across the three models.
 The error value decreases linearly from 0 to -500 as the true training value increases from 0 to 3000.
 This suggests that the bias is higher for high-count predictions.
 The large drop observed around the 3000 mark could be attributed to the fact that `unacast_session_count` above 3000 were normalized to fall between 3000 and 4000.
 Beyond a true training value of 3500, the error values hover around -2500.

 As for the residual plots for the test data, in all three models, the error value deviates away from 0 as the true test value increases.
 However, there are no large drops observed here.

-While the trend suggests that the model tends to underestimate for high-count predictions, it’s worthwhile to mention that the deviation of the residual away from 0 does not necessarily suggest that the prediction is worse for larger values.
+While the trend suggests that the models tend to underestimate for high-count predictions, it is worthwhile to mention that the deviation of the residual away from 0 does not necessarily suggest that the prediction is worse for larger values.
 It is important to consider the percentage error.
-That is to say, even if the prediction is off by 50 sessions, perhaps the error is still within a sensible range if the actual value is 500.
+That is to say, even if the prediction is off by 50 sessions, perhaps the error is still within a sensible range if the actual number of sessions is 500.

 ## Data product